 Our osteoporosis centre provides a clinical diagnostic service (DXA scans) and also supports an expanding research programme within the Trust and the MRC Lifecourse Epidemiology Unit (MRC LEU).

-We use two hologic bone densitometers for DXA scanning, and have recently acquired state-of-the-art peripheral quantitative CT (pQCT) and high resolution microCT bone assessment instruments.
+We use two hologic bone densitometers for DXA scanning, as well as state-of-the-art peripheral quantitative CT (pQCT) and high resolution microCT bone assessment instruments.